AdobeDocs/experience-manager-65.de-DE/help/assets/performance-tuning-guidelines.md

 ### Maximal parallel ausführbare Aufträge   {#maximum-parallel-jobs}

-Standardmäßig kann AEM maximal so viele Aufträge parallel ausführen wie Prozessoren auf dem Server vorhanden sind.
-The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing AEM from running other processes that safeguard server performance and stability.
+By default, [!DNLExperience Manager] runs a maximum number of parallel jobs equal to the number of processors on the server.
+The problem with this setting is that during periods of heavy load, all of the processors are occupied by [!UICONTROL DAM Update Asset] workflows, slowing down UI responsiveness and preventing [!DNLExperience Manager] from running other processes that safeguard server performance and stability.
 Es hat sich bewährt, diese Einstellung so zu wählen, dass nur die Hälfte der auf dem Server verfügbaren Prozessoren verwendet wird:

-1. Wechseln Sie unter Experience Manager Author zu `https://[aem_server]:[port]/system/console/slingevent`.
+1. Beim [!DNLEExperience Manager] -Autor Zugriff `https://[aem_server]:[port]/system/console/slingevent`.

 1. Click **[!UICONTROL Edit]** on each workflow queue that is relevant to your implementation, for example **[!UICONTROL Granite Transient Workflow Queue]**.